dinmk/Global_Sales/README.md

 ## Startup Scripts

+Setup Environment variable AIRFLOW_HOME to point to the directory created.
+Edit the airflow.cfg file to point the sql_alchemy_conn to ./db/airflow.db.
+Same for the logs

 ## Global Store source code

 The Source code start from DAG folder - Dependencies are set here